 Google is the big kahuna for online businesses seeking the lucrative benefits of high rankings through search engine optimization.
 After all, some 70 percent of all queries on search engines run through Google.
-Ah, but what if Google removes your website from the search listings?
-Can you sue the company for taking such action?
+Ah, but what if Google removes your site from the search listings?
+Can you sue Google for removing a website from search results?

 Google vs Black Hat SEO

 Google will add just about any website to the database it uses to return search results for queries from individuals.
 However, the company then applies a set of partially-public guidelines to evaluate where a site should rank in the search results.
 If a website blatantly violates the guidelines, Google may decide to issue the severe penalty of removing the site completely from the rankings, which can be a fatal blow to many businesses.

 This scenario usually arises when a business applies “black hat” techniques to generate rankings.
 Such methods range from pursuing link schemes designed to rig the system to the use of spam content or content stolen from other sites.
 Google has caught companies as large as JCPenny and BMW with their metaphorical hands in the cookie jar in this regard.

 The rather obvious question is, does Google have the legal authority to carry out such removals?
 Courts have typically ruled for the company, often citing Section 230 of the Communications Decency Act as the legal authority that applies.

 The Communications Decency Act of 1996 is an odd beast.
 The Act was originally passed primarily to combat online porn.
 Of course, there is this little legal hurdle known as the right to free speech that often bars federal and state governments from instituting such laws.
 In Reno v.
 American Civil Liberties Union, 521 U.S. 844 (1997), the Supreme Court ruled the First Amendment applied to online porn and struck down the majority of the “CDA.”

 A. It Is Alive!